vVCU-as-CNF/website/docs/architecture.md

 ## Technologies

 In this section, we describe the purposes and the reasons behind the choices of the technologies used to develop this project.
 Besides that, there is a brief preview of the advantages of using such technologies.

 ### Docker

-Docker, the primary technology of our project, is the perfect choice to package our system due to its consistency, portability, and isolation.

-With Docker, it is possible to ensure that the system runs consistently across different environments and that it is possible to move between different hosts and environments easily.
-Besides that, Docker provides a prominent level of isolation, which helps to avoid conflicts and ensures that every environment has its unique system running separately from the others.

-Our Digital Twin consists of a docker image that runs in a container.
+In the beginning of this project, we were provided with a Docker image which contained the code, dependencies and configuration of a digital twin application.

 ### Mosquitto

-Mosquitto is an open-source message broker that implements the MQTT protocol, popular among developers not only because of its lightweight and scalability but also for its cross-platform support and active community.

-Since Mosquitto provides a library in C, we took advantage of it, making all communications between the different components of our architecture be handled by it.
+This digital twin was consuming from a topic of a message broker that was set up using Mosquitto, an open-source message broker, and was consuming the messages the OBU was publishing on said topic.

 ### Kubernetes

-To manage, scale and deploy containerized applications, in this case, the digital twins, Kubernetes was the chosen technology for the job.
-Thanks to its high availability, portability and automatability.

-K8s is well known since it allows easy deployment across different environments and cloud providers and delivers a powerful and flexible API that allows you to automate many aspects of the management and deployment.
-All that helped save time and improve consistency.

-Using Kubernetes, we were able to create our Digital Twin application and deploy it in a cluster inside the different MECs.
+One of the goals of the project is to offer digital twins through CNFs.
+This CNF would be instantiated in a MEC.
+As mentioned in the architecture section, we did not use real MEC and instead simulated its existence with two Kubernetes clusters, each in separate machines.
+The DTs will be deployed in these.
+However, we cannot just deploy a Docker image in a Kubernetes cluster.
+We had to create a Kubernetes application which contained not only our digital twin docker image, but also all the components necessary to integrate it in a Kubernetes cluster environment.

 ### Helm

-Helm is a package manager for Kubernetes which simplifies managing and deploying applications in Kubernetes.
-We can package an application by combining all files of the different application resources and combining them in a chart.
-This chart can then be shared and distributed.

-Helm also provides a command-line tool that allows users to execute operations on a chart, such as installing, upgrading, and deleting it from a Kubernetes cluster.

-We used Helm as a way of encapsulating our Kubernetes application in a way that our orchestrator (OSM) could handle.
+To do this we used Helm, which is a package manager for Kubernetes applications.
+Helm allows us to define our Kubernetes application in a Helm Chart.
+This Helm Chart contains the files which define the structure, configuration and deployment of our Kubernetes application and it is hand and since OSM can handle Helm Charts, we encapsulated our Digital Twins Kubernetes application in a Helm Chart, and we provided it to OSM so that it can manage the application deployments in the different clusters.
+With this process completed, we were able to launch our CNF.

 ### Open Source MANO

-Open Source MANO is an open-source project hosted by ETSI to develop an Open Source NFV Management and Orchestration software stack.
-It provides tools to develop, manage and straightforwardly orchestrate network functions, with benefits such as flexibility, scalability, and cost efficiency.
-It also provides a user-friendly dashboard to manage all these operations in an easier way.

-OSM has gained popularity among the open-source community, with over 150 organizations contributing to its development.
-Not only that but its future looks promising, since Cloud-Native technology has seen a rise in popularity in the last few years, it is expected OSM to lead the way in the network management and orchestration world.

-Using OSM, we were able to instantiate different CNFs and manage them.
-These CNFs used our Kubernetes application that was encapsulated in the Helm Chart we give OSM.
+It is important to highlight that in our solution, the number of digital twins deployed in a cluster is subject to change, according to real-world changes.
+Not only that, but our solution must also handle the creation and deployment of a digital twin at any given time without any negative impact and this process needs to be automated and not need any human intervention.
+For this to happen we need our orchestrator.

+With that being said, we chose Open-Source MANO as our orchestrator, given that it can manage the different Kubernetes applications inside each cluster.
+For this to occur, we describe how our Kubernetes application should look like to OSM to allow it to orchestrate and manage it properly.

 ### Grafana

-Grafana was the chosen technology to take care of the visual component of this project.
-Its connectivity to the message broker is the main reason for this choice.
-Besides that, the data source integration, alerting features, and dashboard customization were other factors that led to this choice.

-Grafana supports integration with many different data sources, simplifying the monitoring of data coming from numerous sources in one place.
-It also provides a customizable interface, which can help analyse your data more effectively.
+Now that our solution supports the migration of the Digital Twins among clusters, we still need an interface that allows the user to see not only the Digital Twin information, but also the migration process happening.
+So, we deployed a message broker, also using Mosquitto, and made all Digital Twins publish their messages to a topic in this broker.
+This broker was deployed in the same virtual machine where a container running a Grafana Instance was deployed and displaying the different Digital Twins information.

 ### FastAPI

-FastAPI is a framework that allows for fast and simple API implementation.
-It provides us with the tools to create a python API in a fast, simple, and intuitive way while ensuring high performance and robustness.

-It is famous among the developer community and used in many projects due to not only the advantages referred above but also due to its compliance with industry standards and automatic interactive documentation.

-Since we needed a manager that could handle all the migration triggers and communicated them to our Orchestrator, we used FastAPI to develop an API that could handle these events.
+Our solution must also handle the migration of a Digital Twin from one cluster to another.
+This process is accomplished by terminating a Kubernetes application from one cluster and creating it in another cluster.
+However, it is important to note that this implementation is only possible because our system is stateless, meaning its operations do not rely on any stored data and different applications can be created and terminated without any negative impact in the overall system.

+So, to handle the migration we had to implement a component that integrated an API which would then be used to communicate to OSM when a migration needed to occur.
+To implement this API we used FastAPI, a python framework that allows us to create APIs in a very quick and simple manner.
+This way, we can create an endpoint we can call that handles the logic adjacent to the migration process.

 <br></br>